Our Investment strategy

 The Guidance requires that elected members and officers involved in the investment decision making process have appropriate capacity, skills and information to enable them to take informed decisions whether to enter into a specific investment.
 In addition, it places a duty on us to ensure that advisors negotiating deals on behalf of us are aware of the core principles of the prudential framework and the regulatory regime in which we operate.
 This will be achieved by ensuring an adequate and effective training programme, obtaining appropriate advice to inform the decision making process and by ensuring that procurement arrangements provide relevant information to potential advisors of the specific principles, regulations and governance relevant to the local authority sector.

 We will appoint specialist advisors to provide training to ensure that relevant Officers and Members have the required skills to make informed decisions and assess the associated risks.
 This training will take place before any investment decisions associated with the Strategy are considered and on a regular basis to ensure that Officers are engaged in continual professional development in relation to property investment activity and that Members, as decision makers, have the skills, knowledge and relevant information to effectively assist the decision making process.
-This will include training for new Members of the Council.
+This will include training for new Members.

 We recognise that investing in land and properties to achieve business objectives and to generate returns is a specialist and potentially complex area.
 We employ professionally qualified and experienced staff in senior positions with responsibility for making capital expenditure, borrowing and investment decisions.
 Where skills, or capacity are lacking, we will engage the services of professional property, legal and financial advisors, where appropriate, to access specialist skills and resources to inform the decision-making process associated with this Strategy.
 We measure the impact of investment decisions on borrowing and affordability through Investment Indicators to ensure that the overall risk exposure remains within acceptable levels.